aoddy/drug_allergic/README.md

 # Drug Allergic Prediction Model
-The prediction model for drug allergic by using logistic regression.
+The prediction model for drug allergic.

 # Problem introduction
 - All doctors want to avoid prescribing drugs that maybe allergic to the patients